ejparnell/pokemon-research-team/lessons/03_building_agents.md

 ## Step 5: Understanding Agent Communication

-Now let's talk about how these agents actually talk to each other.
+Now, let's discuss how these agents communicate with each other.
 AutoGen uses a conversation-based approach where agents take turns responding to messages.

 ### The Conversation Flow